infinite-cat/recap.dev-docs/blog/2021-01-19-function-level-tracing-with-typescript-transformer.md

 We just released a new [recap.dev TypeScript transformer](https://www.npmjs.com/package/@recap.dev/ts-transformer) which will automatically wrap your functions and classes with the function-level tracing.

-This provides a better alternative for the projects that are compiled with TypeScript compiler or the ts-loader for Webpack eliminating the need for Babel.
+This provides a better alternative for the projects that are compiled with the TypeScript compiler or the ts-loader for Webpack, eliminating the need for Babel.

 Check usage instructions [here](/docs/tracing/function-level-tracing#typescript-transformer)